FORTUNEbk/100-days-of-code/README.md

 # Day 42
 This Java code demonstrates how to establish a connection to a MySQL database using JDBC (Java Database Connectivity).
 The program defines a `Main` class with a `main` method, where the database URL, username, and password are specified as strings.
 The JDBC URL points to a MySQL database named `demo` located on the local machine.
 Using the `DriverManager.getConnection()` method, the code attempts to establish a connection to the database using the provided credentials.
 If the connection is successful, a confirmation message is printed to the console, and the connection is then closed.
 If any issues occur during the connection process, such as incorrect credentials or database unavailability, an `SQLException` is caught, and an error message is printed, along with the stack trace for debugging purposes.
 This code provides a basic example of connecting to a database and handling potential connection errors in Java.

+# Day 43
+This Java code consists of two classes: `DatabaseOperations` and `Main`, designed to perform basic CRUD (Create, Read, Update, Delete) operations on an "Instructors" table in a MySQL database.
+The `DatabaseOperations` class handles the connection to the database and provides methods to insert, read, update, and delete instructor records.
+The `connect()` method establishes a connection to the "school" database using specified credentials.
+The `insertInstructor()` method adds a new instructor's details to the database.
+The `readInstructors()` method retrieves and displays all instructor records.
+The `updateInstructor()` method updates the salary of an instructor based on their ID.
+The `deleteInstructor()` method removes an instructor's record by ID.
+The `Main` class tests these operations.
+It creates an instance of `DatabaseOperations`, inserts a new instructor, reads and displays all instructors, updates the salary of the instructor with ID 1, and then deletes that instructor.
+If any database error occurs, it catches and prints the error message.

+# Day 44

+This Java code demonstrates two examples using JDBC: one for using a `PreparedStatement` to insert data into a database, and another for handling transactions.
+The first example, `PreparedStatementExample`, connects to a MySQL database named `testdb` and prepares an SQL query to insert a student's name and age into a `students` table.
+Using a `PreparedStatement`, it sets the values for the query parameters and executes the insertion, printing a success message if the operation completes without errors.
+The second example, `TransactionExample`, also connects to the `testdb` database but demonstrates how to manage transactions.
+It disables the default auto-commit mode to manually control when changes are saved.
+The code attempts two operations: inserting a student into the `students` table and updating an account balance in an `accounts` table.
+If both operations succeed, it commits the transaction, making all changes permanent.
+If an error occurs during either operation, it rolls back the transaction, undoing all changes to maintain data consistency.

+# Day 45

+This Java code consists of three examples showcasing database operations using JDBC.
+The first example, `DatabaseMetadataExample`, connects to a MySQL database (`Sample_db`) and retrieves metadata information such as schemas, tables, columns, and indexes using the `DatabaseMetaData` class.
+It prints out the schema names, table names, column names and types, and index details for a specified table.
+The second example, `RetrieveData`, connects to a different MySQL database (`yourdatabase`) and retrieves data from a `users` table using a `PreparedStatement`.
+It fetches and prints the ID, name, and email of each user in the table.
+The third example, `UpdateMetadata`, connects to the `Sample_db` database and modifies the structure of an existing table (`yourtable`) by adding a new column (`new_column`) using an `ALTER TABLE` SQL command.
+It confirms the update by printing a success message.
+All these examples include error handling to catch and display any `SQLException` that may occur during database operations.

+# Day 46

+This Java code demonstrates batch processing using JDBC to efficiently insert multiple records into a MySQL database.
+The code connects to a database (`Sample_db`) and prepares an SQL `INSERT` statement to add student names and ages to a `students` table.
+It disables the default auto-commit mode to manually control when the changes are saved.
+The code then adds three sets of student data (John Doe, Jane Smith, and Mike Brown) to the batch.
+After all the data is added, the batch is executed in one go, and the transaction is committed, ensuring that all the records are inserted together.
+If an error occurs, the code handles the exception and prints the stack trace.

+# Day 47

+This Java code is a simple Spring Boot application setup.
+The `@SpringBootApplication` annotation marks the `DemoAppApplication` class as the main entry point for the Spring Boot application.
+Inside the `main` method, the `SpringApplication.run()` method is called, which launches the application.
+This code sets up the basic structure of a Spring Boot application, allowing you to build and run it with minimal configuration.

+# Day 48
+# MyApp
+This Spring Boot application consists of two classes: `Dev` and `MyAppApplication`.
+The `Dev` class is a simple component annotated with `@Component`, which makes it a Spring-managed bean.
+It has a method `build()` that prints a message indicating that it's working on an awesome project.
+The `MyAppApplication` class is the main entry point of the application, annotated with `@SpringBootApplication`.
+When the application runs, it creates an `ApplicationContext` that manages the beans.
+The `Dev` bean is retrieved from the context and its `build()` method is called, which outputs the message to the console.
+This code demonstrates basic dependency injection and bean management in Spring.

+# Simple Web App
+This Spring Boot project consists of three main components: controllers, models, and services, which work together to create a simple web application.
+In the **Controller** package, three classes are defined.
+The `HomeController` handles requests to the root URL ("/") and returns a welcome message.
+The `LoginController` responds to the "/login" URL, displaying a login page message.
+The `ProductController` is responsible for managing products, and it uses the `ProductService` class to fetch a list of products when a user accesses the "/products" URL.
+The **Model** package contains the `Product` class, which defines the structure of a product with attributes like `prodID`, `prodName`, and `price`.
+It also includes constructors, getters, and setters to manage these attributes.
+In the **Service** package, the `ProductService` class is implemented.
+It contains a hardcoded list of products, simulating a database.
+The `getProducts()` method returns this list when called by the `ProductController`.
+This setup demonstrates a basic Spring Boot application structure, where controllers handle incoming requests, models define the data structure, and services manage the application's business logic.